 Best Overall, Runner-Up: OXO Good Grips Ice Cube Tray with Lid

-What We Like: Sliding cover keeps ice sanitary, dishwasher-safe, stackable, affordable
+What We Love: Sliding cover keeps ice sanitary, dishwasher-safe, stackable, affordable

-What We Don't Like: Can’t twist the tray without removing the lid
+What We Don't Love: Can’t twist the tray without removing the lid

 Prefer something a little more familiar and affordable?
 OXO’s got you.
-These sturdy plastic ice cube trays freeze, stack, and store the way you’re used to, but as with everything this brand does, makes it do it all a little bit better.
+These sturdy plastic ice cube trays freeze, stack, and store the way you’re used to, only a little bit better.
 Like nearly all of our picks, these come with lids to protect against that nasty freezer flavor and save you freezer space by permitting stacking.
 Easy-to-grip, thick handles let you easily move from sink to freezer with confidence.
 (I know I’m not the only one that’s done the ice tray shuffle!)

 What really sets it apart, though, is how the ice comes apart.
 Like all plastic ice cube trays, the twist method works.
 But the unique semi-rounded shape of the molds allows you to release your cubes individually with the push of a finger on the edge of the cube.
 And if you want more at a time, the lid slides so you can let out what you need and keep the rest of the gang in their seats until you’re ready for them.